shuixi2013/infectbin/README.md

 - The opcodes are inserted in the specified offsets.
 - Support x86 and x86_64 [require test]

+Joao Guilherme aka pl4nkt0n
-Questions, bugs and suggestions: jg.victorino1 [at] gmail
+jg.victorino1 [at] gmail